RickGelhausen/HRIBO_ReadTheDocs/docs/source/overview.rst

 An in-depth installation tutorial for singularity can be found on the `singularity webpage <https://sylabs.io/guides/3.0/user-guide/installation.html>`_.

-.. note:: we strongly suggest to install the newest version of singularity and replace ``with_suid=1`` to ``with_suid=0`` in the mconfig file of singularity prior to the installation.
-This could avoid potential errors like: ``ERROR  : Failed to set effective UID to 0``.
+.. note:: we strongly suggest to install the newest version of singularity.
+We tested our worklow on ``singularity v3.4.2``.

 HRIBO
 *****